 Adblock blocking the video?
 Support us by subscribing to our ad-free service.

 - 1 cup milk

 - 1 cup cornflakes

 - 1 cup mixed fruit

 - 1 Tbsp hot water

-- Soak the sago in the milk overnight in the fridge or for a minimum of 6 hours.
+- Soak the sago in the milk for a minimum of 6 hours in the fridge.